babashka/cli/README.md

 clj -Tantq outdated :upgrade true :skip '["github-action"]'
 ```

-These projects have added support for babashka CLI.
+The following projects have added support for babashka CLI.
 Feel free to add a PR to
 list your project as well!

 ### [clj-new](https://github.com/seancorfield/clj-new#babashka-cli)